t-webber/c-parser/docs/operators.md

-# Precdence and Associativity of C operators
+# Precedence and Associativity of C operators

 | Precedence |   Operator   |                  Description                   | Associativity |
 | :--------: | :----------: | :--------------------------------------------: | :-----------: |